gabrieli/swarm-coding/docs/testing/RUNNING_TESTS.md

 # Running Tests Guide

-This guide provides comprehensive instructions for executing tests in the Pulse project across all platforms and environments.
+This guide provides comprehensive instructions for executing tests in your project across all platforms and environments.

 ## Quick Command Reference